 Hornsby Aquatic Centre

 We have so many fabulous aquatic centres scattered around the North Shore, you really are spoilt for choice.
-They all have indoor and well as outdoor pools, and some even have water slides and other fun water play features.
+They all have indoor and outdoor pools; some even have water slides and other fun water play features.
 On the North Shore, try:

-North Sydney Pool and Willoughby Pool are currently closed for renovations.
+North Sydney Pool and Willoughby Leisure Centre are currently closed for renovations.

 Click here to see a list of nearby indoor pools.